Playback speed

 Baba Basra 5:7

 If one person sells produce to another and the buyer drew it towards himself but he didn’t measure it, he has acquired it.
 If he measured it but didn’t draw it towards himself, he has not acquired it.
 A savvy customer would rent the place occupied by the grain (and acquire it that way).
 If one person buys flax from another, the buyer doesn’t acquire it until he moves it from one place to another (i.e., picks it up and puts it down).
-If the flax was still attached to the ground, if he detached any of it, he acquires all of it.
+If the flax was still attached to the ground and he detached any of it, he acquires all of it.